srivera1/ldd3_training/FPGA/README.md

 -- (SC = Self Clear, COR = Clear on Read, TOW = Toggle on Write, COH = Clear on Handshake)

 ```
   + For each created port there is a file with the name "IPname_PortName_BusType.vhd" (example: neural_control_s_axi.vhd) where we can find the offset of our variables.
-This offset is important, because it must be added to the address of the port for correct accesing to the internal variables.
+This offset is important because it must be added to the address of the port for correct accessing to the internal variables.

 ![](https://github.com/srivera1/ldd3_training/raw/FPGA_kernel/FPGA/media/HLS_vhd.png)